Search results

 Note: The Action button will not be visible outside open registration windows.

 Once this change is complete, the student can see any dropped classes in a separate list below the current classes table.
-The student's current courses can also be viewed from their Profile, under the Academics section and the "Current Classes" tab across the top of the section.
+The student's current courses can also be viewed from their Profile, under the Academics section, and from the "Current Classes" tab at the top of the section.

 View Course Section Roster Report